CaioSilva1/MArc/README.md

 ![accuracy curve MArc model](https://github.com/CaioSilva1/MArc/blob/master/performance/performance.png)

-Our results in the paper showed that a deep residual network architecture performs best for the time series classification task.
+Our results in the paper showed that a proposed CNN approach (MArc) has provided promising results and performs best for the soft biometry classification.

-The following table contains the averaged accuracy over 10 runs of each implemented model on the UCR/UEA archive, with the standard deviation between parentheses.
+The following table contains the averaged accuracy over 30 runs of the MArc model on the PETA dataset, with the standard deviation between parentheses.

 | Gender                         | 0.003           | 0.01            |
 |--------------------------------|-----------------|-----------------|